 WaveGuide Mode Visualizer

-A few years back, I was in a rush to visualize some fields(electromagnetic to be precise) using computers.
-It sounded like I will be a cool kid in the lot if I will be able to accomplish that.
-I asked my prof what could be a good starter; him being an astrophysicist specializing in solar studies, told me about the dark spots on the surface of the sun; which was not very exciting for me.
-I said that sounds like a lot, can I get a simple version?
-He thought for a moment which seemed to stretch for a long time and said Waveguides.
+A few years back, I was in a rush to visualize some fields (electromagnetic to be precise) using computers.
+I asked my professor what could be a good starter; him being an astrophysicist specializing in solar studies, told me about the dark spots on the surface of the sun; which was not very exciting for me.
+That felt like a lot, so I asked for a simpler one.
+He thought for a moment, then said Waveguides.

 I had no idea where to start, which tools should I use or learn to use etc. This is where the rudimentary engineering skills dive in.
 I researched the plotting libraries and frameworks, the load this program might take to run on a PC, programming language of choice etc. That was a lot of shopping for such simple visualization work!
 Being a scientist is not this overwhelming as being an engineer!!
 We have a lot of limits set by nature, experiments and previous successful and unsuccessful theories.
 Most of the choices are made for us, we just have to move further with them, and that is the reason I believe I went down the theoretical physics rabbit hole.
 Engineering is another name for shopping for your next recipe.
 It goes like this, a gourmet recipe or blend-all-what-you-got, stir-fry or bake, simple dish or complex infusions etc. You have a tiresome job of choosing before getting started.

-I did all the choosing and ended up using mayavi and python3 for the same.
+for the same.
 I opened up the famous book in Electrodynamics which I have referring to for almost 4 years back then.
 Griffiths.
 Ask any physics student his choice of Electrodynamics book for undergraduate, this is it.
 But it wasn’t enough.
 I went back to him and said I have difficulties, he gave me a copy of “Field and wave electromagnetics by David K Cheng”.
-By god’s grace, this book was down to earth full of nitty-gritty calculations and fine details I was exactly looking for.
+This book was down to earth full of nitty-gritty calculations and fine details I was exactly looking for.
 This set me up in the path and what happened afterwards was …

 I procrastinated for a long time, hoping for that surge of energy to kick in to start implementing and working on it.
 There I came across a contest for scientific visualization.
 I don’t want to mention details about the contest, but this helped me crank up those knobs in me to full and start working.
 I did it all in just a couple of hours, it was such an intense session.
 All seemed perfect and I showed my prof thinking that he needs to verify.
 Of course, he was stuck due to dependency issues.